Lesson video

 I can speak really slowly.

-Really good at using your voice.
+Well done, really good at using your voice.

 Are you ready to watch to see if I can get those aspects right?
 Okay.

 "Happy Hummingbird Food."
-"Hummingbird, hummingbird, humming a tune, happy in June, when flowers and roses bloom, sipping nectar, its favourite food, loved also by bees.
+Hummingbird hummingbird humming a tune, happy in June (when flowers and roses bloom) sipping nectar its favourite food, loved also by bees.

-They both enjoy it with a natural ease."
 Did I get the volume, pitch, and speed right for this poem?
 Did I evoke the right tone?
 Now it is your turn.

-Read "Happy Hummingbird Food" focusing on your voices, volume, pitch, and speed.
+Read "Happy Hummingbird Food," focusing on your voice's volume, pitch, and speed.

-Pause the video and have a go.
+Good luck, pause the video and have a go.

-That was excellent.
+Well done, that was excellent.

-Now let's practise different facial expressions.
+Now let's practice different facial expressions.

 We need to think about this range of human emotions: happiness, sadness, shock, and fear.